jjon-saxton/momoko-cms/README.md

 If you don't have SSH access to your server and don't want to acquire and FTP client, and/or set it up to connect to our server, you can download archives from our website, momokocms.org.
 This will house both zip and tar.gz archives for the latest stable version.
 You will have to use another method to download other versions.

-1. Open your favorite web brownser and navigate to http://www.momokocms.org.
+1. Open your favorite web browser and navigate to http://www.momokocms.org.
 2. If you are using Windows click the "Download .zip file" button, if you are using Linux or Mac OSX you may use either button.
 3. Extract the zip file, be sure to keep the directory structure, but you can change the name of the root directory if you wish.
 4. Upload to your server